WoltjenLab/MHcut/README.md

 ### The "guide" file

-The "guide" file has one line per protospacer.
+Named `PREFIX-guides.tsv`, the "guide" file has one line per protospacer.
 It means the same variant can be present several times if several valid PAM cuts are available.
+Only valid protospacers are returned, i.e. between micro-homologies and unique in the genome.

 Currently the columns of the output are the same as for the "variant" file with the following additional columns: